gcormier/esphome-pressure/readme.md

 The USB-C port can be used to program.
 The first time, the reset button must be held.
 After this, all subsequent programming does not require access to the button.

 ## Enclosure
-The PCB will fit inside a [Hammond 1593KBK](https://www.hammfg.com/part/1593KBK) case.
-You can either cut (CNC) or 3D-print the faceplates.
+The PCB will fit inside a [Hammond 1593KBK](https://www.hammfg.com/part/1593KBK) or a [Bud Industries HP-3650-B](https://www.budind.com/product/general-use-boxes/hand-held-plastic-box-style-2/hp-3650-b/#group=series-products&external_dimensions_group=0&internal_dimensions=0) case.
+Both are available from Mouser, Digikey and elsewhere.
+You can either cut (CNC), fab (PCB) or 3D-print the faceplates.
 You can superglue some magnets in the case to have it stick to your HVAC system.

 ### Setup guide
 1. While holding the button, plug in the USB-C cable to your computer.
 This will put the device into programming mode.
 Holding the button